-Homeland Security and Emergency Management (HSEM) 6120.
+6120.
 Issues of Patriot Act, U.S. Constitution and Homeland Security (3).
-The course will discuss various issues of the Patriot Act as it relates to the U.S. Constitution and homeland security.
+The course will discuss various issues of the Patriot Act as it relates to the U.S.

+Constitution and homeland security.

-HSEM 6130.
+- 6130.
 Crime and Intelligence Analysis (3).
-This course focuses on the application of tactical, strategic and administrative crime analysis and intelligence analysis tools, techniques and methods to provide direction in reducing crime and disorder as well as deployment of HS and EM resources.
+This course focuses on the application of tactical, strategic and administrative crime analysis and intelligence analysis tools, techniques and methods to provide direction in reducing crime and disorder as well as deployment of HS and EM resources. - 6320.

-- 6320.
 Emergency Management (3).
 HSEM 6320 provides a critical understanding of the nature of emergency management for first responders.
 The class uses a mixed set of class procedures designed for varied learning and virtual discussions of theoretical and contemporary emergency management procedures dealing with disasters. - 6330.
 Psychology of Terrorism and Fear (3).
 Course provides a broad overview of psychological effects of terrorism, including the generalized fear and anxiety experienced by the public. - 6340.
 Weapons of Mass Destruction (3).
 Topics to be covered include the definitions and effects of nuclear, chemical, biological and radiological weapons; motivation and capabilities of terrorist groups to acquire and use WMDs. - 6350.
 Technology for Homeland Security (3).
-Broad overview of homeland security technology, includes (but not limited to) information systems, information security, inspection, surveillance technology and an emphasis on security of technology infrastructure. - 6370.
+Broad overview of homeland security technology, includes (but not limited to) information systems, information security, inspection, surveillance technology and an emphasis on security of technology infrastructure. - 6360.
+Agricultural Security (3).
+This course will introduce the student to the vulnerabilities of agriculture to intentional and unintentional harmful agents.
+Legislation related to ag security will be covered.
+Current and past incidents of agro-terrorism will be taught.
+Roles of local, state and federal response will also be explored. - 6370.
 Crisis Intervention (3).
 This course introduces the basic theories and principles of crisis intervention.
-The emphasis is on identifying and demonstrating appropriate and differential techniques for intervening in various disasters and emergencies. - 6390.
+The emphasis is on identifying and demonstrating appropriate and differential techniques for intervening in various disasters and emergencies. - 6380.
+World Relitions and Terrorism (3).
+This course explores the three major religions of the world: Christianity, Judaism and Islam, and their association with war and terrorism.
+Emphasis will be on the radical sects of all three religions.
+Emphasis on current conflicts and its relationship to homeland security. - 6390.
 Intelligence and Information Dissemination (3).
 This course will cover the principles of intelligence gathering and appropriate means of disseminating critical intelligence information.
-(Course will be modeled after the Naval Postgraduate Course.) - 6899.
-Elective Transfer Credit (3).
-Pr., department head approval. - 6965.
-Independent Study (3).
-Pr., Permission of advisor. - 6970.
-Special Topics (3).
-Titles will vary. - 6985.
-Capstone Project in Homeland Security (3).
-Provide students with the motivation and skills to perform their professional roles in new ways by putting knowledge into practice.
-Students will have writing assignments, such as development of a concept paper for practical and applied implementation and research topics.
+(Course will be modeled after the Naval Postgraduate Course.)